gohugoio/hugo/content/en/about/security-model/index.md

 * Hugo has a virtual file system and only the main project (not third-party components) is allowed to mount directories or files outside the project root.
 * Only the main project can walk symbolic links.
-* User-defined components have only read-access to the filesystem.
+* User-defined components have read-only access to the filesystem.
 * We shell out to some external binaries to support [Asciidoctor](/content-management/formats/#list-of-content-formats) and similar, but those binaries and their flags are predefined and disabled by default (see [Security Policy](#security-policy)).
 General functions to run arbitrary external OS commands have been [discussed](https://github.com/gohugoio/hugo/issues/796), but not implemented because of security concerns.